theweebcoders/CommercialBreaker/README.md

 ## **Ongoing Tasks**

+- [ ] Add how to use Clydes to the readme
 - [ ] Make it so Clydes can rerun prepare show cut
-- [ ] Create commercial breaker inteface for Clydes
+- [ ] Create dockerized version of the program with clydes as the interface
 - [ ] Bug Testing
     - [ ] Create test cases for each tool
     - [ ] Test on Linux